-The total square footage of a building including all rentable spaces as well as all “non-rentable” space including common areas,
+Gross square footage is the total square footage of a building including all rentable spaces as well as all “non-rentable” space including common areas,

-A lease of the land only, on which the tenant usually owns a building or is required to build as specified in the lease.
+Ground lease is a lease of the land only, on which the tenant usually owns a building or is required to build as specified in the lease.

 A hard asset is a type of asset with underlying intrinsic value that can be used to produce or purchase other goods or services.
 Hard assets typically include commodities such as oil, natural gas, gold, silver, and diamonds, as well as other tangible assets such as farmland and commercial real estate.

 Also called “brick and mortar expenses,” hard costs are any costs involved in the physical construction of a project.
 Included in hard costs are